Suspect still at large following shooting at Erie High School - NewsBreak

 However, police have contacted the family of the suspect.
 At this time police will not disclose any information about the conversation that took place with the family.

-“Juvenile allegations have been filed.
-Because of the age of the suspect, we are unable to provide any further identifying identification,” said Mike Nolan, Deputy Chief of Erie City Police.

-During the time that students will be off from school, Superintendent Brian Polito said that they will be implementing some safety protocols before students return to the classroom.Student injured in shooting at Erie High School
+During the time that students will be off from school, Superintendent Brian Polito said that they will be implementing some safety protocols before students return to the classroom.ESD offering counseling following school shooting

 “We need a few days to put together a plan to safely return students and staff.
 We are looking at a number of different adjustments for safety protocols and procedures,” said Brian Polito, Superintendent of Erie School District.